dannyyqyq/A-B_Testing/README.md

 ## Analysing The Results

 * The p-value and Chi-Square statistic were used to determine if the null hypothesis should be rejected.
-* The project provides python code to automate the result analysis.

 ## Discussion

 * The analysis suggests that the higher cost mailer did not significantly increase signup rates compared to the lower cost mailer.
-* Further A/B testing with more data is recommended for a more robust conclusion.